GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 What about the cost basis when you finally sell the bonus shares?

-This is where most retail investors trip up.
-The honest answer: in Nepal, brokers and CDSC use the weighted average cost (WACC) method when computing capital gains tax at the time of sale.
+Most retail investors trip up here.
+Honest answer: in Nepal, brokers and CDSC use the weighted average cost (WACC) method when computing capital gains tax at the time of sale.

 A worked example: